Vehicle registration plates of Poland: 1976–2000

 Plates from the 1976–2000 series are still valid.
 They have white letters on black background.
-The coding used was three letters and four digits (XYZ 1234) or three letters, three digits and one letter (XYZ 123A), although at the beginning the configuration with a letter in the end was used for public cars only.
+The coding used was three letters and four digits (XYZ 1234) or three letters, three digits and one letter (XYZ 123A), although at the beginning the configuration with a letter in the end was used for state owned cars only.

 The following coding was used for the 49 regions of the country: